codacy/docs/docs/organizations/managing-security-and-risk.md

 ## Configuration page

-The **Security and risk management configuration** page lets you [manage integrations](#managing-integrations) to fetch security vulnerability information from third-party platforms, as well as [assign or revoke the Security Manager role](#managing-access-to-security-and-risk-management) for organization members.
+The **Security and risk management configuration** page lets you [manage integrations](#managing-integrations) to fetch security vulnerability information from third-party platforms<!--, as well as [assign or revoke the Security Manager role](#managing-access-to-security-and-risk-management) for organization members-->.

 To access the configuration page, access the [dashboard](#dashboard) or the [item list](#item-list) and click the **Configure** button in the top right-hand corner of the page.